 Most people find dealing with personal finances a chore.
 Often they're not comfortable with math, don't feel they have enough time, or are even fearful of finding out that there's just not enough money in the bank to cover the bills.

 Willful ignorance about finances, however, will get you nowhere.
 Financial knowledge yields financial power.

-To improve your personal financial management skills, you must learn what's involved.
-The different aspects to financial management include:
+To improve your financial management skills, learn what's involved.
+The different aspects of financial management include: